Banish Back Pain With This Dryland Resistance-Band Exercise

 By Bo Hickey

-In swimming, we do a lot of reaching overhead and sometimes we rely on our low back to arch to create that movement.
+In swimming, you do a lot of reaching overhead and sometimes you rely on your low back to arch to create that movement.
 If this happens repeatedly, it can result in back pain.
 But learning to control that low-back position can help you avoid this issue and alleviate back pain.
 The supine arm-reach resistance-band exercise can help.

 Supine Arm-Reach